May battles to keep Brexit on track after no-confidence win

-LONDON (AP) — British Prime Minister Theresa May is reaching out to opposition parties and other lawmakers Thursday in a battle to keep Brexit on track after surviving a no-confidence vote.
+LONDON (AP) — British Prime Minister Theresa May is reaching out to opposition parties and other lawmakers Thursday in a battle to put Brexit back on track after surviving a no-confidence vote.

-European Union countries are also debating on how to move forward now that the U.K. Parliament has rejected May's Brexit deal with the bloc and with the March 29 exit date looming.
+European Union countries are also debating on how to move forward now that the U.K. Parliament has rejected May's Brexit withdrawal deal with the bloc and with the prospect of an abrupt "no-deal" departure on the March 29 exit date looming.

-Parliament overwhelmingly rejected the deal on Tuesday night, in a crushing defeat for May.
-Opposition leader Jeremy Corbyn immediately called for a no-confidence vote, but May's government survived it on Wednesday night.
+Parliament overwhelmingly rejected the deal on Tuesday night, in a crushing defeat for May, who suffered the worst parliamentary defeat in modern British history.
+Opposition leader Jeremy Corbyn of the Labour Party immediately called for a no-confidence vote, but May's minority government survived it on Wednesday night, with crucial backing from the Democratic Unionist Party of Northern Ireland.

 May invited opposition leaders for talks about how best to avoid leaving the EU without an agreement.
 But Corbyn has so far declined to meet with May unless she takes the "no-deal" possibility off the table.